cpp-linter/cpp-linter-hooks/README.md

 ### Debugging `clang-format` hook

-If you encounter issues with the clang-format hook (such as exit code 247 or other errors), you can enable verbose output to show the list of processed files.
+If you encounter issues with the clang-format hook (such as exit code 247 or other errors), you can enable verbose output to show the list of processed files by passing the `-v` or `--verbose` argument in the `args` section.

 ```yaml
 repos: